ACTL4001-T1-2022/github-showcase-page-stonks-consulting/index.md

 We hope to make revenue from selling memberships and season ticket passes to supporters.
 From the outset, the aim is to sell memberships cheaper to appeal to the masses (Central/West Rarita).
 As the team becomes more competitive and more popular, the memberships should increase and as such we can adequately monitor and optimise the price to maximise revenue using economic modelling.

+**Sponsorships**

+Finding sponsorships allows private investment into the team and provides the team with capital to spend on improving resources.
+The aim is to make early investments into hiring a sponsorship committee who will be devoted to creating sponsorship packages and then researching potential sponsors to partner with.
+As the club becomes more competitive and popular, we expect the sponsorship deals to increase in size and provide more revenue, goods and services for the club.

 @ Prav and Yatty
 Year | Matchday | Sponsor | Broadcast | Staff | Other | UIUD Profit | **Expected Profit**
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |